GeorgeWebDevCy/tcnapp-connector/README.md

 - Namespaced PHP classes live under `includes/` and autoload via `includes/Autoloader.php`.

 ## 📝 Release Notes

+### 0.3.52
+- Ensure `/change-password` resolves the authenticated user when requests rely solely on `Authorization: Bearer` tokens so mobile clients can rotate credentials without a browser cookie.
+- Refresh the API tester preset and docs to call out the bearer token requirement, payload fields, and multipart form expectations for avatar updates.
+- Extend the token authenticator tests to cover direct bearer headers and reject Basic credentials that bypass the security layer.

 ### 0.3.51
 - Accept bearer tokens passed through `REDIRECT_HTTP_AUTHORIZATION` or `AUTHORIZATION` when FastCGI/proxy setups strip the standard header so API clients keep authenticating successfully.